o3de/o3de.org/content/docs/learning-guide/tutorials/extend-the-editor/shape-example-cpp.md

    - Open the tool in the Editor.

-    These steps are explained earlier in this tutorial (refer to [Create a tool with the `CppToolGem` template](#create-a-tool-with-the-cpptoolgem-template)).
+    These steps are explained earlier in this tutorial.
+Refer to [Create a tool with the `CppToolGem` template](#create-a-gem-from-the-cpptoolgem-template).